 There are five separate warrant ranks.
 Warrant Officers outrank all enlisted members.

-Commissioned Officers are the "top brass."
+Commissioned officers are the top brass.
 Their primary function is to provide overall management and leadership in their area of responsibility.
 Unlike enlisted members and warrant officers, commissioned officers do not specialize as much (with certain exceptions such as pilots, doctors, nurses, and lawyers).
-Let's take for example, an infantry officer.
-An enlisted member in the Infantry Branch will have a specific infantry specialty, such as infantryman (MOS 11B), or indirect fire infantryman (11C).

-There are also two basic "types" of commissioned officers: Line and Non-Line.
-A Non-line officer is a non-combat specialist which includes medical officers (doctors and nurses), lawyers, and chaplains.
-Non-Line officers cannot command combat troops as they are specialists and have different jobs and responsibilities.
+There are also two basic types of commissioned officers: Line and non-line.
+Non-line officers are non-combat specialists which include medical officers such as doctors and nurses, lawyers, and chaplains.
+Non-line officers cannot command combat troops as they are specialists and have different jobs and responsibilities.